Discovery

 We have designed multiple solutions that work together as a system to streamline the packing process, collect packing data, and improve ergonomics and morale.
 At the center of our system is the packing table, where riggers pack parachutes.

 We designed a dashboard that can be used by both riggers and inspectors.
 It is linked to 4 pack tables, the rigger simply chooses which table they prefer.
-Inspectors can watch the hub to identify incoming rigger checks more clearly.
+Inspectors can watch the hub to identify incoming rigger checks more clearly, eliminating the inspection bottleneck.

 Riggers can check their metrics, such as average time per pack, or total lifetime packs, whenever they prefer.
 They can also compare each other's stats, fostering healthy competition.